- Birth control pills are used to treat irregular periods, cramps, acne, PCOS, endometriosis, and other conditions.

 - It’s safe for teens to take birth control pills for years without taking a break.

-If your daughter has recently started taking birth control pills or is thinking about taking them, you probably have some questions and worries of your own.
-Adolescent girls and young women are frequently prescribed birth control pills (also called oral contraceptive pills, hormonal pills, or simply “the Pill”) for irregular or heavy menstrual periods, menstrual cramps, acne, PMS, Primary Ovarian Insufficiency (POI), endometriosis, and hormone replacement therapy.
-For example, girls diagnosed with Polycystic Ovary Syndrome (PCOS) – a hormone imbalance which causes irregular menstrual periods, acne, and excess hair growth, are prescribed birth control pills to lower their hormone levels (to the normal range) and regulate menstrual periods.
-Girls with acne that are not responding to simple measures are often prescribed birth control pills.
-Girls whose ovaries are not producing enough estrogen (due to the effects of radiation or chemotherapy, a genetic condition such as Turner Syndrome, or stress) may take birth control pills to replace estrogen.
+If your child has recently started taking birth control pills or is thinking about taking them, you probably have some questions and worries of your own.
+Teens and young adults are frequently prescribed birth control pills (also called oral contraceptive pills, hormonal pills, or simply “the Pill”) for conditions such as irregular or heavy menstrual periods, menstrual cramps, acne, PMS, Primary Ovarian Insufficiency (POI), endometriosis, and hormone replacement therapy.
+For example, teens diagnosed with Polycystic Ovary Syndrome (PCOS) – a hormone imbalance which causes irregular menstrual periods, acne, and excess hair growth, are prescribed birth control pills to lower their hormone levels (to the normal range) and regulate menstrual periods.
+Teens with acne that are not responding to simple measures are often prescribed birth control pills.
+Teens whose ovaries are not producing enough estrogen (due to the effects of radiation or chemotherapy, a genetic condition such as Turner Syndrome, or stress) may take birth control pills to replace estrogen.
 If the lack of periods are caused by low weight or an eating disorder, the best treatment is healthy nutrition to restore a normal weight.
-Girls with endometriosis are also often prescribed birth control pills, in cycles or continuously, to suppress the condition.
+Teens with endometriosis are also often prescribed birth control pills, in cycles or continuously, to suppress the condition.
 Normal estrogen levels and healthy weight are important for healthy bones.
 Last but not least, birth control pills are used for birth control.

 Does the birth control pill have health benefits?